 For more information on how to take Trizivir, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-If you miss a dose of Trizivir, take the missed dose as soon as you remember it.
+If you miss aof Trizivir, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 Other possible side effects of Trizivir include: